matrix-org/matrix-spec/content/application-service-api.md

 #### Application service room directories

-Application services can maintain their own room directories for their defined third party protocols.
+Application services can maintain their own room directories for their defined third-party protocols.
 These room directories may be accessed by clients through additional parameters on the `/publicRooms` client-server endpoint.

 {{% http-api spec="client-server" api="appservice_room_directory" %}}

-### Referencing messages from a third party network
+### Referencing messages from a third-party network

 Application services should include an `external_url` in the `content` of events it emits to indicate where the message came from.
 This